|

 two.
 It had a switch to select volume for either TV.
 It shows

-that Dumont had this "thing" for creating a TV unit that could run
+that DuMont had this "thing" for creating a TV unit that could run

 two separate programs at once.
 This is a few years before Zenith's